Berniez88/AERT-Webpage/README.md

 ![image](https://user-images.githubusercontent.com/58304673/112229708-d91bbc80-8c09-11eb-8701-00aff7b28bdc.png)

+# Home Page

+# Status Page

+# Query Page

+# Reading in netCDF4 Files
+!.
 NetCDF4 folder contains the netcdf4_read.py file.
 The file conatins the python code that runs one NC file at a time

 Public folder conatins the html, javascript, pdf tranning guides, and images such as the Aboutpage, Blog, Homepage, downlaods, Quesrypage, Statuspage, folders as well as the website.css file